Blacksmiths Beach

 I have fond memories from my childhood of spending many hot summer days wading around at Grannies Pool.
 Did you know that its original name was Chanty’s Pool?
 Named after Bert Chant, a local who used to look after the area when it was a camping ground in the 1920s & 1930s.
 Over the years it’s come to be renamed Grannies Pool.
 A very popular spot for grandparents to take the grandkids for a dip in the heat.

 Grannies Pool is a tidal inlet off Swansea Channel that fills up as the lake does each day.
 It’s located on the right-hand side of Blacksmiths Beach, off Gommera Street.
-There’s a dirt parking area located right near the new ramp, which takes you to both Grannies Pool and up to the Blacksmiths Breakwall.
+Read all our tips on your visit with the kids: Grannies Pool.

 Blacksmiths Breakwall